Skip to main content

 Hooks enable a variety of powerful patterns:

-- Logging & Observability: Track agent execution steps, timings, inputs, and outputs for monitoring and debugging.
+1. Logging & Observability: Track agent execution steps, timings, inputs, outputs, and errors for monitoring and debugging.

-- Analytics: Collect detailed usage data (token counts, tool usage frequency, etc.) for analysis.
+2. Analytics: Collect detailed usage data (token counts, tool usage frequency, success/error rates) for analysis.

-- Workflow Orchestration: Trigger external actions or notifications based on agent events (e.g., notify on tool failure).
+5. Workflow Orchestration: Trigger external actions or notifications based on agent events (e.g., notify on tool failure or successful completion with specific output).